ctasca/mage2-behave/README.md

 1. **Readability and Syntax:** Python follows a strict indentation enforcement, which leads to clear, readable code.
 Its syntax is designed to be easy to understand and use.

-2. **Extensive Libraries:** Python is known for its vast selection of libraries, many of which simplify tasks that would be more complex in PHP, such as scientific computing, machine learning, or image processing.
+2. **Extensive Libraries:** Python is known for its vast selection of libraries, many of which simplify tasks that would be more complex in PHP, e.g. setting up the environment for BDD development.

 3. **Versatility:** Python is highly versatile and is not just limited to web development.
 It can be used to develop a variety of applications, from web and desktop applications to network servers and machine learning algorithms.